+SRS

-SRS The purpose of the SRS light is to alert you to a potential problem with your Supplemental Restraint System.
+The purpose of the SRS light is to alert you to a potential problem with your Supplemental Restraint System.

-When you turn the ignition ON (II), this indicator will light up briefly then go out.
+When you turn the ignition ON (II), this indicator will light briefly then go out.
 This tells you that the system is working properly.

-However, if the light comes on at any other time, you should have the system checked by your dealer.
+If the light comes on at any other time, or does not come on at all, you should have the system checked by vour dealer.
 For example: